 With over 5,300 universities in the United States, what makes the eight Ivy League institutions so special?
 And what can you do to gain admissions to Ivy League schools?
 Read on.

-The Ivy Leagues
+What Are The Ivy Leagues Schools

 The Ivy League, if we’re being very specific, is an athletic conference, like the PacWest or the Big Ten.
 The name dates to the 1930s and referred to the ivy that grew along the walls of the older, private schools in the northeast.

-The only characteristics that group Ivy League schools are their age and their location: the youngest Ivy League (Cornell 1865) was founded just after the Civil War, and all schools are located in the northeasternmost states of the US.
+The only characteristics that group Ivy League colleges are their age and their location: the youngest Ivy League (Cornell 1865) was founded just after the Civil War, and all schools are located in the northeasternmost states of the US.

 It is commonly mistaken that the Ivy League schools are the highest-ranked schools in the country.